 When there is a new update available for your theme, you’ll have a notification on your settings.
 Regardless of whatever method you have used to create your child theme, you can press the update link while knowing that your changes will remain saved on your website now.

-With that we conclude our tutorial, child themes are a good practice to use for your site and save you a lot of headache with the future updates.
+With that we conclude our tutorial, child themes are a good practice to use for your site and save you a lot of headaches with future updates.
 So you can rest assured, your changes will remain safely untouched!

-If this tutorial helped you with your problem or if you have any further questions, feel free to leave us your comment!
+If this tutorial helped you with your problem or if you have any further questions, feel free to leave us a comment!